-Mr. Dunigan, 67, was elected to the Board in 1982 and serves as the Company's non-executive Chairman.
-He is Chairman of the Corporate Governance and Nominating Committee and a member of the Compensation and Management Development Committee and Risk and Credit Policy Committee.
+Mr. Dunigan, 68, was elected to the Board in 1982 and serves as the Company's non-executive Chairman.
+He is Chairman of the Corporate Governance and Nominating Committee and a member of the Compensation and Management Development Committee, Risk and Credit Policy Committee and the Finance Committee.

 Mr. Dunigan has served as Chief Executive Officer of Holiday Management Company, a healthcare services company, since 1993, and as President of Holiday Management Foundation, a non-profit foundation, since 1975.

-Mr. Dunigan is founder of several local businesses in the health care and communications industries.
+Mr. Dunigan brings to the Board, among other skills and qualifications, 40+ years as an entrepreneur and founder of several local businesses in the health care and communications industries, as well as 29 years as a member of the Board of the Company.
+He has extensive experience in management and brings to the Board - given his lengthy tenure on the Board - a strategic vision for the Company.
 He previously served as a director of the St. Louis Federal Reserve Board - Louisville Branch.
 Mr. Dunigan serves on the Board of Trustees for the University of Evansville and has served in leadership positions for numerous other nonprofit and civic organizations.